About the Multimedia Jobs Act

 FAST FACTS

 This bi-partisan legislation was rebuilt from the ground up to accomplish attainable goals.
-The program creates jobs while prioritizing in-state labor and businesses, promotes diversity, minimizes Michigan’s “brain drain,” and boosts tourism.
+The program creates jobs while prioritizing in-state labor and businesses, minimizes Michigan’s “brain drain” and boosts tourism.
 It will also have a positive economic effect on many other industries, not just the film industry.
-Unlike many other states, our legislation also includes commercials, corporate videos and commercial photography.
+Unlike many other states, our legislation also includes commercials, corporate videos, commercial photography, video games and music.

 The bill is financially accountable.
-It begins with an initial credit cap of $125M for each of the first three years and includes modest increases in subsequent years.
-And a built-in redemption fee assessed on each project will help fund the Film and Digital Media Office.
+It begins with an initial credit cap of $200M for each of the first three years and includes modest increases in subsequent years.
+And a built-in redemption fee assessed on each project will help fund the Michigan Film and Digital Media Office.

 Mulitimedia Jobs Act Basics Infographic